-Visiting the various museums on site requires moving from building to building throughout our 5.5 acre campus.
+Visiting the various museums on site requires moving from building to building throughout our 10-acre campus.
+(View a site map here.)
 Tours of Clayton require walking from the Grable Visitor Center to Clayton, where a lift is available for first floor access.

 Wheelchair accessible buildings include The Frick Art Museum, the Café, the Car and Carriage Museum, the Grable Visitor Center, the Education Center, and the first floor of Clayton.
-We also welcome personal wheelchairs and walkers.
+We also welcome personal wheelchairs, walkers, and motorized scooters.
+Please note that motorized scooters greater than 30" wide cannot navigate the doorways of Clayton.
 A narrated video tour of Clayton’s second floor is provided for visitors unable to visit the second floor.

 Wheelchairs are available for visitor use on a first-come, first-served basis at the Grable Visitor Center, The Frick Art Museum and the Car and Carriage Museum.